jkim971201/ADMM_Legalization/README.md

 # How to reproduce the results in the publication

-Please note that you should place each benchmark suite in the test directory as ispd2024, iccad2017, ispd2015.
+Please note that you should place SkyLine binary and each benchmark suite in the test directory as ispd2024, iccad2017, ispd2015.

 ```
 cd test